FangfeiLi05/FitMut2/README.md

 * `output_MutSeq_Result.csv`: a .csv file, with
   + 1st column of .csv: estimated fitness effect of each lineage
   + 2nd column of .csv: estimated establishment time of each lineage
-  + 3rd column of .csv: theoretical estimation error for fitness effect
+  + 3rd column of .csv: uncertainty in fitness effect
-  + 4th column of .csv: theoretical estimation error for establishment time
+  + 4th column of .csv: uncertainty in establishment time
   + 5th column of .csv: probability of each lineage containing an adaptive mutation
   + 6th column of .csv: estimated mean fitness per sequenced time point
   + 7th column of .csv: estimated kappa per sequenced time point